 The first one I did was a documentary profiling this guy who lived in the town over from me, he was a transgendered (person), and was all about… his experience with life, and how the dynamic—and this was still like, 6 years ago, and things have changed a lot since then… but where I grew up it was pretty progressive, so he was chillin’, he was fine.
 But yeah, it was about being a transgender person, a person in the LGBTQIA community, when he was growing up in the 70s to now.
 Then I did another one… I can’t remember what the other one was about.
 But if I could choose… I would probably just make a skate video.
 That’s what got me into film was these sick, really cinematic skate videos.
 I don’t think it would really work for a college dissertation, but maybe, who knows?

 I think you could definitely do a documentary on that!
 So now I want to know, what is your favorite aquatic animal, and why?

 Um, I feel like I’m supposed to say a shark—

 I don’t know, dolphins are cute as fuck.

-Yeah, I don’t actually answer any of my own questions, I have an earpiece in and Joanna answers them all for me.
+Yeah, I don’t actually answer any of my own questions, I have an earpiece in and Joann answers them all for me.